jundalisay/spblist/content/en/research/mohammad/quran/sura-012a.md

 18. They brought his shirt, with fake blood on it.

 {{< r a="Father" >}}
 Your souls enticed you to do something.
-But patience is beautiful, and Allah is my Help against what you describe.
+But patience is beautiful, and Enki is my Help against what you describe.
 {{< /r >}}